 1P and 2P Tandem $220 ($110 per car)

 Daily Parking Coupons

-Parking coupons are available either from the management office, five for $45, or the Park Tower Market, five for $60.
+Parking coupons are available from the Management Office, five for $45.
 Each coupon is valid for six hours of valet parking.
-Three parking coupons allow 24-hour stay in the Garage.
+Three parking coupons allow a 24-hour stay in the Garage.
 Go Grocer also offers them at a higher charge, five for $60, in order to account for possible taxes.